slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 fact will look amazingly terrible if you try to open it in Chrome from your local filesystem.
 We're planning to work on the in-browser version soon.)

-The Brackets installer packages the HTML/JS/CSS files into Brackets.app (on the mac) or in a `www` directory next to Brackets.exe (on Windows).
+The Brackets installer packages the HTML/JS/CSS files into Brackets.app (on Mac) or in a `www` directory next to Brackets.exe (on Windows).
 If you are only changing HTML/JS/CSS files, you can use the installed version of the Brackets application shell and have it point to your local copy of the brackets HTML/JS/CSS files.
 Hold down the `shift` key while launching Brackets to get a file selector dialog.
 Select `index.html` from your local clone of the brackets repo.

+_Note: Once you select a new `index.html` file, this file will be used on subsequent launches of Brackets, even if you install a new build.
+You can revert back to the "bundled" version of the HTML/CSS/JS files by holding down the Option (Mac) or Control (Win) key while starting Brackets._

 For details on working with Brackets's architecture and APIs, see [[Brackets Development How-Tos]].